Are you looking for the best and most fun things to do in Bangkok?

 You will see Bangkok from a different perspective from inside a tuk tuk.
 This is the most adventurous and unique way to get around the city because you can feel, hear, and smell Bangkok.

 Good to know

-We recommend you to discover Bangkok's attractions through a fun and trustworthy hop-on hop-off tuk tuk tour with Tuk Tuk Hop.
+We recommend you discover Bangkok’s attractions through a fun and trustworthy hop-on, hop-off tuk tuk tour with Tuk Tuk Hop.
 Another great way to experience a tuk tuk ride is during night time when there is less traffic and you can enjoy the city lights in the dark.

 We also have a great cooking class in Khao San that brings you around in a tuk tuk to a local market before learning how to cook delicious Thai dishes.

-Have you seen the biggest Buddha in Thailand?
+Have you seen this huge Buddha in Thailand?

 This is definitely a must do in Bangkok if you’re a first time visitor.
 The temple is famous for its giant reclining Buddha that is almost 46 meters in length, and quite an amazing sight especially because it is covered in gold leaf.

 Apart from being one of the largest temple complexes in the city, Wat Pho is also a great place to get a traditional Thai massage.